-Before the pull down was enacted rubble was put down to absorb the impact and dissapate energy onto the hard standing concrete.
+Before the pull-down was enacted, rubble was put down to absorb the impact and dissipate energy onto the hard-standing concrete.

-Andun also provided on site support to supervise the cutting process and mark up the cuts onsite.
-We were present on the lead up and day of the pull down to provide techincal support, and mark out cut positions.
+Andun also provided on-site support to supervise the cutting process and mark up the cuts onsite.
+We were present on the lead-up and day of the pull-down to provide technical support and mark out cut positions.

 The scope of work completed by Andun was

 - Assess scope for moving and design temporary foundations